MobeenAftab/F20DL/README.md

 # Step 4

 Reduced data set into two sizes - 10% and 20%.

 100% results in 58.7% (training set) - no filters

-10% resample results in 56% (training set) - Filter Descritze 20% resample results in 57.5% (training set) - Filter Descritze 20% resample results in 55.6% (training set) - no filters 20% resample results in 55.5% (training set) - no filters 20% resample results in 57.5% (training set) - Filter Standerdize 20% resample results in 57.5% (training set) - Filter Normalize 20% resample results in 30.6% (training set = 10% resample) - Filter Descritze
+10% resample results in 56% (training set) - Filter Descritze

+20% resample results in 57.5% (training set) - Filter Descritze

+20% resample results in 55.6% (training set) - no filters

+20% resample results in 55.5% (training set) - no filters

+20% resample results in 57.5% (training set) - Filter Standardize

+20% resample results in 57.5% (training set) - Filter Normalize

+20% resample results in 30.6% (training set = 10% resample) - Filter Descritze

 Turn these results into a table and save models